redwoodjs/redwood/CONTRIBUTING.md

 ```

 This...

   1) changes the version of **all the packages** (even those that haven't changed),
   2) changes the version of the packages within the CRWA Template
-  3) Commits, Tags, and Pushes to GH
+  3) commits, tags, and pushes to GitHub
   4) and finally publishes all packages to NPM.

 If something went wrong you can use `yarn lerna publish from-package` to publish the packages that aren't already in the registry.